 q21.
-Binary search trees are order dependent in the sense that the tree is dependent on precise order in which items are added to and deleted from the tree.
+Binary search trees are order dependent in the sense that the structure of the tree (ie, its shape and the values stored in nodes at a particular location) is dependent on precise order in which items are added to and deleted from the tree.
 Give an example of order dependence of BSTs.
-Are AVL BSTs also order dependent?
+Are AVL (the balancing system discussed in class) BSTs also order dependent?
 Support your yes or no answer with examples e,t,a,o,i,n,s,h,r,d,l,c,u,m,w,f,g,y,p,b,v,x,j,x,q,z Write a class with the following definition: